zeh/key-action-binder-as3/README.md

 		// Perform jump...
 	}

+You can also check for the player/gamepad index during activation.

+	// Action, time sensititivy = 0 (default), gamepad index = 0 (first)
+	if (binder.isActionActivated("move-left", 0, 0)) {
+		// Player 1 moved to the left
+	}

 ### Gamepad bindings (analog)

 To handle sensitive gamepad controls, like axis or triggers, you create sensitive actions.
 Setup it first: